 If you are a regular reader of Yoga, Wine & Travel and are following me on Instagram, then it’ll be no surprise to you that I’m all about big, bold, bright, beautiful colours.
 Hong Kong has been home for more than 2 decades and is a feast for the eyes (and stomach, of course) – almost every single corner is extremely photogenic!
 It is one of the most vibrant cities in the world, so it should come as no surprise that Hong Kong is home to a plethora of multicoloured places.

-Hong Kong has such rich and fascinating stories to tell, so these places are not only seriously stunning and very “instagrammable”, they also hold plenty of cultural, social and historical significance.
+The city has such rich and fascinating stories to tell, so these places are just only seriously stunning Instagram spots in Hong Kong, they also hold plenty of cultural, social and historical significance.
 The colours and designs showcase the diversity of Hong Kong’s rich melting pot of cultures, dynamic landscape, and ever-changing aesthetic.
 Without further ado, here are some of the most rainbow-rific, colourful places to check out in Hong Kong!

 Planning your visit?
 Here are 11 Things You Should Know Before Visiting Hong Kong!